cole98ster/Learning_C/Population Experiment/README.md

 # Population Dynamics Experiment
 This C program models the dynamics of a population through two experimental scenarios involving growth and decline rates.
 It provides insights into population behavior over time based on user-defined initial conditions.

+## Licence
+This is an assignment from Queens University that I am not taking credit for or plagiarizing.
+The file presented was my experience with C, and completing this assignment.

 ## Features
 ### Initial Population Input:
 User sets an initial population value between 100 and 500.